notionalmachines/notionalmachines.github.io/_nms/ArrayElementsAsStudents.md

 OriginSource: "Interview, John Lynch"
 image: ArrayElementsAsStudents.jpg
 Mapping:
-  "array element": "student (standing in a row of students)" "element value": "nationality of student"
+  "array": "row of students"
-  "element index": "relative position of the student, start with 0"
+  "array element": "student (standing in a row)" "element index": "relative position of the student, start with 0" "element value": "nationality of student"
 ---